 The passphrase completely encrypts your data on Google’s servers, which means that not even Google can read it

 For a moment, imagine a hacker using your Google Account credentials to sign in from somewhere.
-Syncing with the cloud requires the passphrase and the hacker wouldn't know it.
+Syncing with the cloud requires the passphrase and the hacker wouldn’t know it.
 That means your data is safe.
-But what if the hacker chose to remove the passphrase?
+But what if the hacker chooses to remove the passphrase?

 Sounds pretty neat, right?
 And except for a few minor reasons that you’ll find out next, there’s really no reason why using a sync passphrase shouldn’t be a top priority.

 While using a sync passphrase enhances the security of your synced data, Chrome does start to function slightly differently once you’ve set one up.
 The following checklist should help you figure out what changes to expect.

 1. Browsing History Won’t Fully Sync

 Any sites you visit through Google’s search results won’t show up in the History panel of other synced devices.
 That is pretty strange and might be a potential deal breaker if you rely on the feature a lot.
 However, sites that you visit directly (by typing in the URL), as well as any search queries and active tabs, do sync normally.Tip

 Since Google itself can’t decipher your passwords thanks to the additional encryption applied by the passphrase, you can no longer use the Google Passwords page to check them online.

 Any form of Google feed — Chrome’s suggested articles, Google Discover feed, etc. — won’t display suggestions related to sites that you visit on Chrome.
 However, you should still be able to see content based on sites that you’ve visited before adding the passphrase.

 4. Use Passphrase on Every Device